 Instructions

-- In a cast-iron pan, heat the oil over medium heat.
-Add the diced onion and green pepper.
-Sauté for 5 to 8 minutes.
+- Sauté the vegetables.
+In a cast-iron pan or large skillet over medium-high heat, add the olive oil, diced onion, and green pepper.
+Sauté for 5 to 8 minutes, until tender.

-- Add the ground beef and diced mushrooms to the pan.
+- Brown the meat.
+Add the ground beef and diced mushrooms to the pan.
 Cook until the beef is fully browned.
-Drain any excess fat as needed.
+Drain any excess fat from the meat mixture as needed.

-- Stir in the cooked rice, drained fire-roasted tomatoes, and spices until combined.
+- Add the rice, tomatoes, and spices.
+Stir in the cooked rice, drained fire-roasted tomatoes, and spices until combined.
 Turn off the burner.

-- Grate ¼ cup of cheese on top of the beef mixture and set the pan aside.
-Preheat the oven to 350 degrees F. Begin carving the peppers.
+- Add the cheese.
+Grate ¼ cup of cheese on top of the beef mixture and stir to combine.
+Set the skillet aside.

-- Cut off (and reserve) the top of each pepper.
-Remove and discard the cores and seeds.
-Using a sharp paring knife, carve a Jack O'Lantern face into each pepper.
+- Prep and carve bell peppers.
+Cut off (and reserve) the tops of the peppers.
+Remove and discard the core and seeds.
+Using a sharp knife, carve a jack-o-lantern face into one side of each pepper half.
+(Skip to the next step if you are not carving the peppers.)

-- Place the peppers upright in a 9x13 inch baking dish along with the pepper tops.
-Fill the peppers with the beef mixture, about ¾ full, leaving room for the cheese at the end.
-Return the tops to the peppers.
-Place the baking dish in the oven uncovered for 30 minutes.
+- Fill the peppers and bake.
+Place peppers upright in the 9x13-inch baking dish.
+Fill each pepper ¾ full with the beef rice mixture, leaving room for the cheese at the end.
+Return the tops to the peppers and bake uncovered for 30 minutes.

-- After 30 minutes, remove the peppers from the oven and set the stems aside.
+- Top with cheese.
+After 30 minutes, remove the peppers from the oven and set the stems aside.
 Top each pepper with the remaining cheese.
-Return the pan to the oven for 5 more minutes.
+Return the pan to the oven for 5 more minutes, or until the cheese has melted.

 Notes

-- Use Microwaved Rice - To save on time, we use a bag of frozen rice and microwave prior to use.
+- Use microwaved rice.
+To save time, we use a bag of microwavable frozen white rice.
+Just make sure rice is the only ingredient.

-- Drain The Fire-Roasted Tomatoes!
+- Don't forget to drain the fire-roasted tomatoes!
 Make sure to properly drain the fire-roasted tomatoes using a colander.

-- Use A Paring Knife - For better control and accuracy, cut the jack-o’-lantern faces with a small pairing knife.
+- Use a paring knife to carve.
+For better control and accuracy, cut the jack-o’-lantern faces with a small pairing knife.

 Sue Taig says